• Recipes

 Sandia Hatch Chiles

-Sandia hatch chiles on a white background.
+Sandia Hatch Chiles on a white background.

 Sandia Hatch Chiles are another popular chili pepper highly sought after for their unique flavor and heat.
+Here's some information about them:

-Appearance: These chiles are typically medium-sized and have a slightly curved shape.
+These chiles are typically medium-sized and have a slightly curved shape.
 When fully mature, they can range in color from green to red.
 They have smooth and shiny skin that is thinner than other varieties of chili peppers.

-Spice Level (SHU): The Scoville Heat Units (SHU) for Sandia Hatch Chiles typically range from 2,500 to 8,000.
+The Scoville Heat Units (SHU) for Sandia Hatch Chiles typically range from 2,500 to 8,000.
 This places them in the medium to hot range on the heat scale, making them perfect for those who enjoy a spicier chili pepper experience.

 Interesting Facts: